Leealo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-added file 13 -This script displays words tha appear once added file 14 -This script displays the patten in /etc/passwd added file 15 -This script displays number of lines bin pattern
+added file 13 -This script displays words tha appear once added file 14 -This script displays the patten in /etc/passwd added file 15 -This script displays number of lines bin pattern added file 16 - Script will display root pattern and three lines